- How to enable Momentum's Pomodoro timer

 With Momentum's Pomodoro timer you can easily customize the Focus and Break timers to fit your personal workflow.

-To change the length of your Focus or Break, hover your mouse over the timer, click ••• that appears to the right, and then edit the Focus or Break sections.
+To change the length of your Focus or Break, hover your mouse over the timer, click ••• that appears to the right, and then update the Focus or Break sections.

 Additional Pomodoro options